paw-digital/pawjs/docs/camo-1.19.md

 So here is the idea:

-Alice has Wax and wants Banano.
+Alice has Wax and wants Paw.
-Bob has Banano and wants Wax.
+Bob has Paw and wants Wax.

 1. Alice creates a ECDH key pair A.
 2. Bob creates a ECDH key pair B.